leminhtuan2015/Today-I-Learn/tool_network/net.md

 * Use cryptography to secure communications over the Internet.

 ### Internet service provider (ISP)
-* Is an organization that provides services accessing and using the Internet (FPT/VNPT)
+* Is an organization that provides services accessing and using the Internet (such as FPT or VNPT)